 Most sustainable jewelry is classified into two categories: Costume and bridge jewelry.
 Consumers are widely familiar with costume jewelry but not very many have heard of the second category.
 The term “bridge” refers to jewelry that crosses the gap from costume accessories to fine jewelry.
 Bridge jewelry is dominated with laboratory created stones set in fine metals.
 Fine metals are often either gold or silver and even a combination of the two known as vermeil.
 Vermeil is sterling silver gilded with gold.
 Cubic zirconia stones are often set in either 14K yellow gold, 10K yellow gold or sterling silver (925).
 This makes up a rather high percentage of bridge jewelry.

 Despite the fact that it is not classified as fine jewelry, the CZ is thought to be one of the most loved sustainable synthetics of the past few decades.
-It’s no wonder that it has earned the title as being “the other ice”.
+It’s no wonder that it has earned the title as being “the other ice”. we will talk about cubic zirconia vs diamond side by side in our next post.

 All right’s reserved @ 2019 Jwlraddicts.com